antfu/contribute/README.md

 ## 🧑‍🔧 Maintenance

-This section is for maintainer with write access, or if you want to maintain your own forks.
+This section is for maintainers with write access, or if you want to maintain your own forks.

 ### Update Dependencies

-Keeping dependencies up-to-date is important to keep the project alive and having latest bug fixes on time.
-We commend to update dependencies in weekly or bi-weekly intervals.
+Keeping dependencies up-to-date is one of the important aspects to keep projects alive and getting latest bug fixes on time.
+We recommend to update dependencies in weekly or bi-weekly intervals.

 We use [`taze`](https://github.com/antfu/taze) to update the dependencies manually most of the time.
-As deps updating bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://renovatebot.com/) could be annoying when you have a lot projects.
+As deps updating bots like [Dependabot](https://github.com/dependabot) or [Renovate](https://renovatebot.com/) could be a bit annoying when you have a lot projects.

 With `taze`, you can run `taze major -Ir` to check and select the versions to update interactive. `-I` stands for `--interactive`, `-r` stands for `--recursive` for monorepo.

-After bumpping, we install them, runing build and test to make sure nothing breaks before pushing to main.
+After bumpping, we install them, runing build and test to verify nothing breaks before pushing to main.

 ### Releasing

 Before you do, make sure you have lastest git commit from upstream and all CI passes.

-Most of the time, we do `nr release`.
+For most of the time, we do `nr release`.
 It will prompts a list for the target version you want to release.
 After select, it will bump your package.json and commit the changes with git tag, powered by [`bumpp`](https://github.com/antfu/bumpp).

 There are two kinds of publishing setup, either of them are done by `nr release` already.